justin13601/AICancer/README.md

 ## Overview
 The current lung and colon cancer diagnosis process requires a doctor to take multiple steps in testing, consulting lung and colon specialists, and receiving secondary opinions before arriving at a complete diagnosis.
 In our project, a user would acquire and input a histopathological lung or colon image into the model and receive a full diagnosis of cell type, cancerous status, and type of malignancy if applicable.

-The use of ML allows the cancer diagnosis process to be streamlined into a few simple steps, in which intermediate diagnoses are automated and gives one final output diagnosis.
+ML streamlines the cancer diagnosis process, in which intermediate diagnoses are automated and gives one final output diagnosis.
 Further, multiple patient diagnoses can be received at once through image batching.
 Users also do not have to be a doctor; they can be assistants or imaging specialists who relay the output to the primary doctor to analyze.
 As such, our model acts as a ‘second opinion’ for medical professionals.

 <table align="center">
 <thead>